 26 December 2001: Arsenal 2 Chelsea 1.
 League match 19 of the third Double season.
 Campbell and Wiltord scored and the win kept Arsenal in second place in the table.

-26 December 2003: Arsenal 3 Wolverhampton W 0 The 18th league match of the unbeaten season.
+26 December 2003: Arsenal 3 Wolverhampton W 0 The 18th league match of the Unbeaten season.
 Henry, Aliadière and Vieira scored as Wolverhampton accumulated five yellow cards.
 The result was a relief after three draws and a 1-0 win in the previous four games.

-26 December 2008: Phil Brown of Hull (later to accuse Arsenal of Fabregas of spitting and wearing inappropriate clothes while not in the team) showed an early version of his eccentricity by holding his half time team talk on the pitch.
+26 December 2008: Phil Brown of Hull (later to accuse Fabregas of spitting and wearing inappropriate clothes while not in the team) showed an early version of his eccentricity by holding his half time team talk on the pitch.
 It was widely condemned in the media.

 27 December 1902: Arsenal started their record breaking 10 match unbeaten run with a 5-1 home defeat of Burnley.
 Coleman (3), Briercliffe and Anderson scored in a match which ended a run of three consecutive defeats in which the club scored 2 and conceded 8.